hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 | | |
 |-|-|

-5. When the move completes, head back to the S3 Bucket created by your deployment.
+5. When the move completes, head back to the S3 Bucket created by the deployment.
 You should have an *azurecidraw* folder.
 This folder will contain a folder structure and CSV files.
 ![Images/cidazure-common-reprocess-s3rawfolder](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-reprocess-s3rawfolder.png?width=1000px)

 6. You're ready to re-process the data by running the Glue job.
 Open the **AWS Glue** service and click into **ETL jobs**
 ![Images/cidazure-setup-manual-glue](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-glue.png?width=1000px)

-Select the Glue job created by your deployment.
+Select the Glue job created by the deployment.
 In our example we used *cid* as the prefix code and the resource id is *glj*
 ![Images/cidazure-setup-manual-gluejob](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluejob.png?width=1000px)

 7. Click on the **Runs tab** and click the **Run** button.
-Your Glue job will execute.
+The Glue job will execute.
 ![Images/cidazure-setups-manual-gluestart](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluestart.png?width=1000px)

 8. When the job completes the run status will change to *success*.